As sugar is to coffee and tonic is to vodka, so were the songs of Mick Jones and Colin Moulding to the catalogs of The Clash and XTC, respectively.

 Though both bands carried on for varying lengths of time, 1982 saw the last of each band's original formula.
 A stellar 5 year run for both of them.

-So, here's an iTunes playlist paying tribute to the two alternate, more friendly voices in each band.
+So, here's a Spotify playlist paying tribute to the two alternate, more friendly voices in each band.

 Of course, to start, each are adopting "the punk pose" before gradually settling into their more comfortable pop clothes.

 Protex Blue 1:44 The Clash Clash On Broadway